 Professor Vandana Singh

-Featured: SIS faculty research
+Featured SIS faculty research

 The faculty of the School of Information Sciences is committed to conducting basic and applied research that promotes the generation of new knowledge, services, and technology.
-The School also encourages research that strengthens its instructional and public service programs.
+The school also encourages research that strengthens its instructional and public service programs.

 Professor Suzie Allard